Phase 1 Strategic Synthesis · Near & Dear · 2026

 DENSITY's verbal whitespace

 "Consistency."
 Every Reddit and RealSelf complaint secretly asks: "will this work the same way on me?"
 Thermage owns "tighten."
 Sofwave owns "lift."
 Evoke owns "remodel."
 No one has claimed the word every patient actually wants.
-DENSITY's real-time impedance calibration + dual-mode RF is the only device in the lane built to deliver it.
+DENSITY's Real-Time Auto Calibration + dual-mode RF is the only device in the lane built to deliver it.
 Lead: "more collagen, more comfort, more consistency."

 Edge ONE by Jeisys